 Our Christian perspective compels us to treat every individual equally with respect and compassion.
 All community members deserve a comfortable space to express their feelings so that every voice is heard.
 All members of the GCU family will find inclusion, value and safety within this community.

-It is our pleasure to provide a means of connection to all so that the door of communication is open.
-To report issues of discrimination or other community impact instances, please use the below contact information.
+It is our pleasure to provide a means of connection to all so that the door of communication is always open.
+To report issues of discrimination or other community impact instances, please use the contact information below.

 3300 W. Camelback Road

 Listen to GCU president Brian Mueller speak during Chapel to address his opinions on what our diverse student and faculty population is doing in order to stand up to social injustices and impact the community around us.

 "We have a very powerful Christian community here.
 We have thousands of students who have God in them, and God is using them in very powerful ways on this campus and in this neighborhood." - Brian Mueller

 GCU has an unprecedented commitment to our community that is expressed on a daily basis through a myriad of programs that reflect the university's true spirit.
 We are committed to our Christian values and the principle of loving our neighbors as ourselves (Matthew 22:39).
 God has blessed this university so that we can be a blessing to others.
 We will continue to pour ourselves into the diverse community surrounding our campus through the following programs that are transforming this neighborhood on a daily basis:

 - The GCU Learning Lounge is open daily to provide free one-on-one academic assistance to K-12 students in our neighborhood.